SUSAN LYNNER, Chair and Secretary

-Susan Lynner is Vice Chair and Secretary of the Board.
-Susan retired as a Senior Vice President in the Washington Research Office of Prudential Equity Group, LLC, in March 2007, following almost 20 years of service offering institutional investors a broad perspective on federal legislative, regulatory and judicial developments affecting individual companies and industries, chiefly in the fields of telecommunications and media.
+Susan Lynner is Chair and Secretary of the Board.
+She retired as a senior vice president in the Washington Research Office of Prudential Equity Group, LLC, in March 2007, following almost 20 years of service offering institutional investors a broad perspective on federal legislative, regulatory and judicial developments affecting individual companies and industries, chiefly in the fields of telecommunications and media.
 Prior to her tenure with Prudential, Susan worked as a consultant on trade policy for Newmyer Associates and on technology transfer issues at the Commerce Department’s International Trade Administration.
-Susan has a Bachelor of Arts degree from Allegheny College.
+Susan has a bachelor of arts from Allegheny College.

-Susan bought her house on Newark Street in 1998, after living at Woodley Park Towers for ten years.
-She served on the board of the Cleveland Park Historical Society from 2002 to 2007.
-She edited the CPHS newsletter Voices from Fall 2002 through Spring/Summer 2006.
-In addition to her work on Voices, Susan put her house on the CPHS October 2003 house tour and her garden on the CPHS May 2006 garden tour.
+Susan bought her house on Newark Street in 1998 after living in Woodley Park for ten years.
+She served on the board of the Cleveland Park Historical Society (CPHS) from 2002 to 2007.
+She edited the CPHS newsletter Voices for three and a half years.
+In addition, Susan put her house on the CPHS October 2003 house tour and her garden on the CPHS May 2006 garden tour.

 Susan also serves on the board of Opera Lafayette, an American period-instrument ensemble based in Washington, DC, dedicated to performances of 17th- and 18th-century operas, particularly the French repertoire.

-Nick Netchvolodoff serves as President of the Cleveland Park Historical Society, where he helps to preserve and enhance the historical integrity of the neighborhood.
-Nick worked in finance at a several telecommunications companies, including MCI Corporation and PSINet, and was a Vice President at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
-Nick earned a B.A. in Mathematical Economics from Brown University and is a certified public accountant.
+Nick Netchvolodoff serves as Treasurer of the board.
+Nick worked in finance at several telecommunications companies, including MCI Corporation and PSINet, and was a vice president at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
+Nick earned a B.A. in mathematical economics from Brown University and is a certified public accountant.

 LYNN PARSEGHIAN, Executive Director